-1. From the Global Navigation menu on the GUI of ISM, select [Management] - [Nodes], and then select a node name on the "Node List" screen.
+1. From the Global Navigation menu on the ISM GUI, select [Management] - [Nodes], and then select a node name on the "Node List" screen.

 On the Details of Node screen, the [SDS] tab is displayed.

 The [SDS] tab is displayed only for nodes that are configured by SDS (not for nodes that are not configured by SDS).